sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

  }
  ```

+7. Click **Publish** to publish the config.

 The following image shows this example in the Sensible app:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/images/v0/quickstart_config_1.png)

-You should see the following extracted data as the output of the config:
+You should see the following extracted data in the right pane:

    ```json
    {